ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 Homo hydrogenensis n a new stage of human existence characterized by ontological insecurity in a nuclear world.
 Also known as 'Eniwetok man' after the Pacific atoll requisitioned by the USA for atomic weapons tests following World War II.
 The term was coined by J G Ballard in his short story, The Terminal Beach (1964).

-In the mid-1960s Penguin's chief editor, Tony Godwin, decided that popular fiction needed a separate art director, and over a pint in a pub one day (or so the story goes) he gave the job to a young illustrator at The Sunday Times Magazine named Alan Aldridge.
-Aldridge had already produced a number of freelance covers for Penguin, and later in the sixties he would go on to great things, working with Andy Warhol, Elton John, The Beatles, The Rolling Stones and The Who amongst others.
-But when he joined Penguin in March 1965 he was still in his early twenties and yet to make his mark.
+In the mid-1960s Penguin's chief editor, Tony Godwin, decided popular fiction needed a separate art director and over a pint in a pub one day (or so the story goes) he gave the job to a young illustrator at The Sunday Times Magazine named Alan Aldridge.
+Aldridge had already done some freelance Penguin covers and would go on to work with Andy Warhol, Elton John, The Beatles, The Who and The Rolling Stones, but when he arrived at Penguin in March 1965 he was still in his early twenties and yet to make his mark.
+One of his first Penguin covers was for My Enemy's Enemy by Kingsley Amis, which includes the science fiction story Something Strange.

-As a subseries of the fiction list, sf also passed to Aldridge and twelve months after his arrival the covers of the Penguin sf series underwent a radical transformation.
-The layout of the logo and typography was similar to the Marber grid but the grid itself had gone, and apart from two reprints Germano Facetti's pairing of sf with modern art went too.
-In its place came black covers with a window offset towards the lower right-hand corner for the artwork, which now featured a variety of photographic styles and coloured illustrations.
+As a subseries of the fiction list sf also passed to Aldridge and twelve months after his arrival the covers of the Penguin sf series underwent a radical transformation.
+The layout of the logo and typography was similar to the Marber grid but the grid itself had gone, and apart from two reprints the pairing of sf with modern art went too.
+In its place came black covers and a window offset towards the lower right corner for the artwork, which now featured a variety of photographic styles and coloured illustrations.

 Ten short stories, first published as a collection in 1956.